SegviGen: Repurposing 3D Generative Model for Part Segmentation: Related Work

 Traditional 3D part segmentation is typically cast as supervised semantic labeling on points or faces, using fixed part taxonomies provided by curated 3D segmentation datasets~\cite{partnet,3dmeshsegmentation,scannet,pointnet}.
 Concretely, these methods~\cite{pointnet,pointtransformerv2,pointtransformerv3,pointpromptraining,meshcnn,meshtransformer} typically combine a 3D feature encoder with a segmentation head to predict dataset-specific part IDs.
 However, the closed-world nature of both the label space and the training data limits generalization, making it difficult to transfer to unseen object categories or arbitrary, non-canonical part decompositions.

 To alleviate this generalization bottleneck, recent works exploit 2D foundation models as transferable priors~\cite{clip,glip,sam,sam2,dino,dinov2} for 3D part segmentation.
 A common strategy adopts a render-and-lift pipeline: it segments multi-view renderings with promptable 2D models and then projects and fuses the masks back onto the 3D surface~\cite{segmentanymesh,sam3d,sampro3d,partslip++,zerops}.
-Despite being straightforward, this pipeline is often limited by incomplete view coverage and cross-view inconsistencies, which can lead to imprecise or blurred part boundaries after 2D-to-3D aggregation.
-Another line leverages distillation or feature projection to supervise 3D predictors with transferred 2D representations or pseudo-labels~\cite{partdistill,3dpartsegvia2dfea}; however, it still inherits the 2D--3D domain gap and multi-view alignment issues, and typically entails longer optimization and training cycles.
+Another line leverages distillation or feature projection to supervise 3D predictors with transferred 2D representations or pseudo-labels~\cite{partdistill,3dpartsegvia2dfea}.
+However, thest pipelines inherit the 2D--3D domain gap and multi-view alignment issues, and typically entails longer optimization and training cycles.

 Recognizing the scalability and reliability issues of 2D-to-3D lifting, recent studies have shifted toward native feed-forward 3D segmentation that predicts masks directly on 3D representations at inference time.
 Representative efforts for open-world part segmentation include training queryable 3D predictors with automatically curated supervision~\cite{find3d}, learning continuous part-aware 3D feature fields for direct decomposition~\cite{partfield}, and prompt-guided 3D mask prediction models~\cite{pointsam}, with more recent large-scale native 3D part segmentation models such as P3-SAM~\cite{p3sam} and PartSAM~\cite{partsam} further scaling training on millions of shape--part pairs.
 Despite encouraging progress, these native 3D approaches are fundamentally bottlenecked by the availability of large-scale, high-quality 3D part annotations, and the inconsistency of part taxonomies and granularity across datasets often introduces supervision mismatch, ultimately weakening cross-domain generalization.